djugei/optimath/README.md

 care for every operation and every platform. negative: transposed and strided iteration gets harder

-for interoperability it would be nice to express things either being sized or unsized. especially for dimensions like matrix multiplication, U x S(3) * S(3) x U = U x U could be a common case to self multiply a list with unknown number of entries but known number of features (this is probably also blocked on the same rust bug, but i did not test yet)
+For interoperability it would be nice to express things either being sized or unsized. especially for dimensions like matrix multiplication, U x S(3) * S(3) x U = U x U could be a common case to self multiply a list with unknown number of entries but known number of features (this is probably also blocked on the same rust bug, but i did not test yet)

+Instead of instantly doing the calculations, provide an Iterator-like interface that builds a calculation and then runs it element by element as much as possible (matrix multiplication being a challenge ofc). that would allow for better cache-locality/less memory access. important, as after simd memory bandwidth seems to be the main bottleneck.

 <!-- cargo-sync-readme end -->